campfireunion/docs/docs/1.0/flipside/references/characters/full-body-tracking.md

 > Note: Full-body tracking is only supported on SteamVR in combination with HTC Vive or Valve Index base stations at this time.

-To track your full body, Flipside Studio supports HTC's [Vive Trackers](https://www.vive.com/us/vive-tracker) or compatible trackers.
+To track your full body, Flipside supports HTC's [Vive Trackers](https://www.vive.com/us/vive-tracker) or compatible trackers.
 These are used to provide additional tracking points for your feet and hips.

 The following configurations are supported: